 - Ensuring that an outsourcing agreement has been implemented to regulate the outsourcing of AML/CFT measures and procedures to the third party involved.
 The Company is also to ascertain that the outsourcing arrangement is subject to regular monitoring and quality testing. - Ensuring that the AML/CFT policies and procedures have been enhanced to rectify all inadequacies noted during the compliance examination.
-Moreover, the policies and procedures should be sufficiently robust to effectively assist the Company to abide by its AML/CFT obligations at law. - Ensuring that the necessary enhancements have been made to the BRA to address the various shortcomings identified during the compliance examination.
-The Company is to also ascertain that through the newly implemented jurisdiction risk assessment system, such risk assessments should be tailored to the Company's operations and the specific products/services it offers, with details on how the Company is linked to the jurisdictions in question and the extent of the risks emanating from the same. - Updating the CRA methodology in order to cater for a comprehensive understanding of ML/FT risks and that allows for the assessment to incorporate all the information considered to risk assess customers and that CRAs are reviewed on a periodical basis. - Ensuring the attainment of all necessary information and, if needed, supporting documentation, pertaining to the establishment of the anticipated level of activity of its customers.
+Moreover, the policies and procedures should be sufficient robust to effectively assist the Company to abide by its AML/CFT obligations at law.

+- Ensuring that the necessary enhancements have been made to the BRA to address the various shortcomings identified during the compliance examination.
+The Company is to also ascertain that through the newly implemented jurisdiction risk assessment system, such risk assessments should be tailored to the Company's operations and the specific products/services it offers, with details on how the Company is linked to the jurisdictions in question and the extent of the risks emanating from the same. - Updating the CRA methodology in order to cater for a comprehensive understanding of ML/FT risks and that allows for the assessment to incorporate all the information considered to risk assess customers and that the CRAs are reviewed on a periodical basis. - Ensuring that periodic reviews of customer files are carried out on a regular basis depending on the risk rating assigned.